 - Use third-party software.

-To restore space on the flash drive, you can:
+To restore the correct capacity on the flash drive, you can:

 - Delete partition and create a new one.